Concealed Carry Accidental Discharge: What You Need to Know

 As we’ve seen, firearms and drug and alcohol use do not mix well.
 To minimize the likelihood of accidentally discharging your weapon and potentially injuring or killing someone, you should always remain sober when you have a loaded firearm on your person.

 If you are carrying a concealed weapon and find yourself in a situation where you feel inclined to partake of mind-altering substances, you have a few options at your disposal.
 You can abstain, of course.
 You can unload your weapon before you begin to partake, or you might remove your gun and give it to a trusted friend or family member.
-Just be sure that person has the good judgment and firearms experience necessary to remain safe.
+Just be sure that the person has the good judgment and firearms experience necessary to remain safe.

 4. Choose Your Firearm Carefully